 Besides the exposure model, empirical seismic vulnerability functions (Jaiswal and Wald, 2013) that define the seismic loss ratio as a function of macro-seismic intensity are also needed for post-earthquake rapid loss assessment.
-The development of empirical seismic vulnerability functions depends on damage-related information from historical earthquakes, which includes (a) macro-seismic intensity maps, (2) recorded losses of damaging earthquakes, and (c) the value of fixed assets (e.g., buildings, infrastructures, etc.) exposed to each damaging earthquake that occurred in different years.
-In our previous work, a composite catalog of damaging earthquakes that occurred in mainland China since 1949 (hereafter referred to as MCCDE-CAT) has been compiled (Li et al., 2021), in which the intensity maps and recorded losses have been collected for each of the damaging earthquakes.
-Therefore, to aid the post-earthquake rapid loss estimation work in China, in this paper, we will construct a gridlevel fixed asset data series from 1951 to 2020 for China considering the availability and completeness of fixed asset-related statistics, from which the exposed asset value to damaging earthquakes in MCCDE-CAT can be extracted.
+The development of empirical seismic vulnerability functions depends on damage-related information from historical earthquakes, which includes (a) macro-seismic intensity maps, (b) recorded losses due to damaging earthquakes, and (c) the value of fixed assets (e.g. buildings and infrastructures) exposed to each damaging earthquake that occurred in different years.
+In our previous work, a composite catalogue of damaging earthquakes that occurred in mainland China since 1949 (hereafter referred to as MCCDE-CAT) had been compiled (Li et al., 2021), in which intensity maps and recorded losses were collected for each of the damaging earthquakes.
+Therefore, to aid the post-earthquake rapid loss estimation work in China, in this paper, we construct a grid-level fixedasset data series from 1951 to 2020 for China considering the availability and completeness of fixed-asset-related statistics, from which the value of assets exposed to damaging earthquakes in MCCDE-CAT can be extracted.
 Such information can be further used for the regression of empirical loss vulnerability curves following the practice in Jaiswal and Wald (2013) and Daniell (2014).
-The fixed asset considered in this paper includes buildings, infrastructure, and equipment, also known as the wealth capital stock (WKS).
-Different from the Gross Domestic Product (GDP) data, which is the standard economic indicator describing the value added through the production of goods and services in a country during a specific period, the value of the fixed asset provides the benchmark of the maximum potential direct loss of the earthquake (Wu et al., 2014), since natural disaster could cause economic losses much larger than the annual GDP (Bilham, 2010).
-It is noteworthy that the fixed asset value of the following year is not simply the sum of the last year's asset value and GDP.
+The fixed assets considered in this paper include buildings, infrastructure, and equipment, also known as wealth capital stock (WKS).
+Different from GDP data, which are the standard economic indicator describing the value added to a country through the production of goods and services in that country during a specific period, the value of the fixed asset provides the benchmark of the maximum potential direct loss of the earthquake (Wu et al., 2014), since natural hazards could cause economic losses that are much larger than the annual GDP (Bilham, 2010).
+It is noteworthy that the fixed-asset value of the following year is not simply the sum of the previous year's asset value and GDP.